-Feathering Your Nest – Your Guide to a Bed and Bath Trousseau
+Feathering Your Nest – A Guide to the Ultimate Bed and Bath Trousseau

 The venue is reserved, the wedding dress is ordered and a long list of vendors has been booked.
 Now it’s time for some serious fun: creating your bridal registry!

 While every couple loves feathering their nest, the options can be overwhelming.
 Should a gravy boat match your china or your silver pattern?
 Are cocktail forks really a thing?
 Champagne flutes or bowls?
 Before you get mired down in the finer points of dishes and barware, consider how often you will be using these items.
 Do you entertain weekly?
 Monthly?
 Less?

 Now ask yourself how often you pull back the covers to climb into bed.
 Perhaps your registry should start with the room where you begin and end each day.

 Your bedroom should be your haven – a place to relax and recharge.
 Sleeping aside, the linens in your bridal trousseau also set the stage for cozy mornings in bed with the Sunday paper, snuggling up with a favorite old movie and late night whispering about dreams for the future.

 But where to start?
 First, think about your style.
 What colors and textures make you want to curl up with a good book?
 Do you like patterns or solids?
 Or does an eclectic mix suit you best?

 Hard to decide?
 Consider selecting a coverlet or duvet cover that matches more than one set of sheets.
 Interchangeable duvet covers offer a variety of decorating options to suit your mood.
 And don’t forget the decorative pillows!